azmenak/josee/README.md

-# Static Stie Geneator for jGoulet Consultant
+## Static Stie Geneator for jGoulet Consultant

+Written using github pages as the server, building with jekyll.